encode/httpx/docs/quickstart.md

 By default, HTTPX will follow redirects for all HTTP methods.

-!!! warning
-    For anyone comes from Requests, you may be familar that `HEAD` in Requests doesn't follow redirects by default.
-But that is not the case in HTTPX.

 The `history` property of the response can be used to inspect any followed redirects.
 It contains a list of any redirect responses that were followed, in the order